 We’ve teamed up with Mel Arledge from Indoor Gardens by Mel, an Air Plant and Succulent Terrarium Artists/Designer from sunny San Diego, to bring you this awesome step by step picture tutorial on creating your very own colorful indoor sand garden!
 Here’s how she makes these beautiful creations.
 When you’re done, head to Mel’s Instagram to get some inspiration.

-The first step is to decide which colors to use!
+Step 1: Decide which colors you’d like to use.
 For this specific design, I chose bright colors that pop!

 You’ve received your first after school program grant!
 Now what?